AntoineAndre/aruco_video_homography/README.md

 furthermore, some lines of the script can be uncommented to provide a feedback to the user, such as the id number of the markers or their centers...

+# license terms (just in case)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.